Majoy Baron: Personal life

+Baron originates from Concepcion, Tarlac, where she attended Concepcion Catholic School.
+Aside from sports, she also works as a model.

 Career

 Baron was a member of the DLSU Lady Spikers which won the women's UAAP Volleyball Championship from year 2016 to 2018.

 Baron won the UAAP Season 78 Best Blocker award in April 2016.
 The following year, she won the Most Valuable Player award for UAAP Season 79.
+In her last playing year in the collegiate ranks, she led the squad as its team captain to their 3rd consecutive championship.

 With F2 Logistics Cargo Movers, Baron won the 2017 PSL Grand Prix Conference championship and was awarded the Second Best Middle Blocker.
+In the following conferences and years in the league, she has bagged multiple Best Middle Blocker awards.

-In 2018, Baron was a member of the Philippines women's national volleyball team where she played as a Middle Blocker.
+From 2018 to 2022, Baron was a member of the Philippines women's national volleyball team where she played as a Middle Blocker..
+Baron participated in the 2019 ASEAN Grand Prix together with the Philippines women's national volleyball team where she played as the Middle Blocker.
+During this tournament, she was able to bag the Best Middle Blocker award from both Legs of the tournament.

+After the disbandment of the F2 Logistics Cargo Movers in late 2023, she joined the PLDT High Speed Hitters.